-Sample storage: Samples of plasma, serum and urine will be stored for possible future analyses related to IGT and Type 2 Diabetes, and their complications.
+• Sample storage: Samples of plasma, serum, and urine will be stored for possible future analyses related to IGT and Type 2 Diabetes and their complications, cancer, and associated disorders.
 Samples for DNA were collected during the DPP.

 4.2.12.
 Other chemistries: